hackclub/hackclub/workshops/shared_clipboard/README.md

 Tinker with the code!
 Mess around!
 Experiment!

-Some things you could improve:
+Some things you could add in:

+- Dashboard with clipboard history
+- Use [repl.it](https://repl.it) to host a server or use ngrok so you can share clipboards over the internet with anyone.
+- Add in a web interface so people don't have to deal with CLI stuff
+- Encrypted transmission of the clipboard

+Some minor changes you could add:
 - Follow [clig.dev](https://clig.dev) better
 - Add in debug levels (`./myclip --debug 2`)
-- Make the output beautiful!

 This workshop was based off my Uniclip project: [github.com/quackduck/uniclip](https://github.com/quackduck/uniclip)